danigorbaciov/docs.wavesplatform/docs/en/ecosystem/waves-oracles/create-an-oracle-card-with-a-data-transaction.md

 Oracles that are created in the test network must have the attribute `wpo_testnet`.

 To ensure the reliability of the protocol of data transfer between the oracle and users, it is recommended to use the version of this protocol.
-To this end, each data transaction through which an oracle card is registered or updated should have a "version" parameter.
+So, each data transaction through which an oracle card is registered or updated should have a "version" parameter.

-## Description of the data transaction
+## Description of the Data Transaction

-See information about the data transaction.
+See information about the [data transaction](/en/blockchain/transaction-type/data-transaction).

-## Oracle card parameters
+## Oracle Card Parameters

-### Keys of data transaction data array
+### Keys of Data Transaction Data Array

 | Key | Field in Waves Oracles | Type | Required | Description |
 | :--- | :--- | :--- | :--- | :--- |